tabete-community/kotatsu/_pages/community.md

 \- Bosse Nyström<br>
 \- Christian Pendelton<br>
 \- PA Lundblad<br>
-\- Thierry Lacour.
+\- Thierry Lacour

-Pull up your skewer, throw something on the grill, and let’s see what flavours we invent next.
+Pull up your skewer, throw something on the grill, and let's see what flavours we invent next.

 ---

-Have a project you’d like to roast over our coals?
+Have a project you'd like to roast over our coals?
 Or maybe collaborate on something delicious?
+Let's connect!
-Let’s connect! info at tabete.se or @tabete‑community on GitHub
+Info at tabete.se or @tabete‑community on GitHub